kiju-choi/BSMS303-poster-proposal-proof-of-concept-/README.md

 ## License

 Academic coursework.
-Not intended for clinical or diagnostic use.
+Not intended for other uses.